-- use of a computer, furniture, or car,
+- Use of a computer or furniture,

-- promotional items and materials including signage, pamphlets, buttons, etc.
+- Use of a car,

-- use of an office or venue,
+- Use of any venue for an office, meeting, or event,

-- legal or consulting services, and
+- Campaign consulting services, and

-- services from an eligible contributor who normally charges for that service (e.g., a graphic design company that provides graphic design services).
+- Services from an eligible contributor who normally charges for their services (e.g., a graphic design company that provides graphic design services to your TPA).

-Some services do not qualify as valued contributions, including:xxi
+Some services do not qualify as valued contributions, including:22

-- volunteer labour provided by a person, if that person does not receive compensation or paid time off to volunteer from their employer or any other person, and - free audit and professional services and free CFO services for work relating to compliance with the EFCDA.
+- Volunteer labour provided by a person, if that person does not receive compensation or paid time off to volunteer, and does not normally charge for the services provided, - Audit and professional services provided free of charge for work relating to compliance with the EFCDA, and - Services provided free of charge by the CFO for work relating to compliance with the EFCDA.